-Please go to www.tnstate.edu/afrotc for application deadlines.
-Our students may participate in the Air Force ROTC program in cooperation with Tennessee State University.
+For application deadlines go to www.tnstate.edu/afrotc.
+Students may participate in the Air Force ROTC program in cooperation with Tennessee State University.
 Call Detachment 790, (615) 963-5980, and ask for a Cross-Town Application.
 The program provides training and education that will develop skills and attitudes vital to the professional Air Force officer.
-In this program students are eligible to compete for scholarships (2.5+ GPA) that cover the cost of tuition and textbooks, and provide scholarship cadets with a monthly stipend.
+In this program students are eligible to compete for scholarships (2.5+GPA) that cover the cost of tuition and textbooks, and provide scholarship cadets with a monthly stipend.